 It’s been a while since anybody has seen Travis Releford play a game.
 After a mid-season transfer from Kansas City (MO) Central to Shawnee Mission (KS) Bishop Miege, the 6-4 guard had to sit out the rest of the high school season due to transfer rules.
 Then, the sophomore recently injured his ankle in a church league game leaving him on the shelf for an indefinite amount of time.

-Phog.net was able to catch up with Releford and his summer coach with KC Pump ‘N Run, L.J.
-Goolsby, and from the sounds of it the injury hasn’t slowed down Travis or his recruitment.
+According to his summer coach with KC Pump ‘N Run, L.J.
+Goolsby, the injury hasn’t slowed down anything on the recruiting front.

 Ranked as high as #2 in his class nationally, Releford is already well known for his scoring prowess and overall floor game.
 Prior to the injury, the 16 year old was in the process of taking his game to another level as he prepares for a position switch next season.